Well, the nags are having a tough time making up their mind.

 Don't see any problem with that.

-So I'm balancing what people's opinions is of the debate as they've expressed them to me versus what I am uh what I'm hearing.
+So I'm balancing what people's opinions is about the debate as they've expressed them to me versus what I am, what I'm hearing.

 Yeah, because I didn't see it myself last night.

-Your guiding life are times of trouble, confusion, murkiness, tumult, chaos, despair, mine collapses, economic collapse, and even the good times.
+You're guiding life through times of trouble, confusion, murkiness, tumult, chaos, despair, mind collapses, economic collapse, and even the good times.

-Okay, we'll get back to the Christine O'Donnell and uh Marxist in a beard debate here in just a second.
+Okay, we'll get back to the Christine O'Donnell and Marxist in a Beard debate here in just a second.

 People have been patiently waiting, starting in Newark, New Jersey.